 When my father was discharged, he came back to Skeeterville and went to work for the company his father had started during the war.
 Keep in mind that anybody who could put Nut A onto Bolt B for Uncle Sammy made money during The Big One.
-Grandpa actually started his company in 1943 while still working full time as plant manager for another company running full tilt in support of war production.
+Grandpa actually started his company in 1943 while working full time as plant manager for another company running full tilt in support of war production.

 It didn’t exactly work out that way for me.

 When I graduated from Tulane—and bid a reluctant adieu to Nyah’luns—I fulfilled everyone’s expectations by heading off to become an aspiring young stockbroker.
-Yep, as that immortal bluegrass bard and proud weed smoker, John Hartford, says, “They sold me a suit and they cut off my hair/And sent me to work in Tall Buildings.”
+Yep, as that immortal bluegrass bard and weed smoker, John Hartford, said, “They sold me a suit and they cut off my hair/And sent me to work in Tall Buildings.”

 So there you have it—problem solved and thus ended Career #1.
 I signed on the dotted line and headed off to Officer’s Training and Navigator School, emerging a year later as a newly minted B-52 bomber navigator.

-I spent the next 14 years doing various kinds of prosecutorial and international things, which was an exhausting but way-cool gig.
-I then retired from said Air Force at the earliest possible moment that came with a lifetime pension.
+I spent the next 14 years doing various kinds of prosecutorial and international law things, which was an exhausting but way-cool gig.
+I retired from said Air Force at the earliest possible moment that came with a lifetime pension.
 Seriously, I entered the Air Force on the 5th of July 1983 and asked to retire on the 4th of July 2003—seemed kind of poetic.
 But the Department of Defense likes to round things off and so only lets you retire on the first day of the month, so 1 August 2003 was the date the curtain came down on Career #3 and I began getting paid for continuing to breathe in and breathe out.
 Sweet…

 This went quite well and the company expanded a lot faster than we’d guessed it would—which presented a problem, since I’d thought I could work part-time for the company while doing a PhD back at Georgetown.
 Yeah, that didn’t happen.
 So after toughing it out for a year, I withdrew from the Georgetown PhD program… and the Government Department immediately asked me to be a part-time Lecturer and a Senior Fellow in some new center they’d just launched.
 (This both ended putative Career #5 and launched Career #6 in part-time professor-ing.
-Karma can be one hilarious woman.)
+Karma can be one funny lady.)

-After that hardship assignment, I was offered a job teaching law and running international programs at a law school up in NYC.
+After that hardship assignment, I was offered a job teaching law and running international programs at a law school in NYC.
 It took me about 15 minutes… Oh, who am I kidding?
 It took me about 15 seconds to say yes to Career #7.
 So with all the kiddies grown and gone and having just turned 52, Kay-Kay and I packed it up for The Apple.
-And adventure!
+An adventure!

 Yeah, that.
 Loved the teaching, my students, the international programs.
 Hated—and I mean with the intensity of a thousand burning suns HATED—New York City.
 After less than five years of trying to convince ourselves how cool it was to live in New York, Kay-Kay finally looked at me and said, “This really stinks.
 Let’s go back to Virginia, whaddayasay?”
 You see, we’d been in NYC so long we’d started saying things like “whaddayasay” and “fuggedaboutit.”
 This was profoundly frightening.
 We left skid marks.
 Thus expired Career #7 at the uncomfortable age of 56.